 “Explain your most complex app like you’re speaking to a non-technical founder.”

-Good devs simplify without dumbing down.
-If they can’t explain their own project clearly, they won’t help you make informed decisions.
+Good developers simplify without dumbing down.
+If they cannot explain their own project clearly, they will not help you make informed decisions about your product.

 Feedback Test